vippsas/vipps-shopify/README.md

 ## Shopify FAQ (mainly Vipps for Shopify app)

-See the [Shopify FAQ](https://github.com/vippsas/vipps-shopify/blob/master/shopify-faq.md) we have created for more help with Shopify
+See the [Shopify FAQ](shopify-faq.md) we have created for more help with Shopify.

 ## Vipps FAQ